 After detox and inpatient rehab, our Intensive Outpatient Program is a step-down level of care that immerses clients in a less intensive, residential regimen of daily therapy while equipping them for life after rehab.

 The first 28 days of recovery are a time when the client is experiencing acute withdrawal, followed by post-acute withdrawal syndrome.
 This is also the time when relationships are being established and re-established with their primary therapist and close loved ones.
-It is after the initial detox period that the underlying issues can be addressed that may have led to or worsened substance abuse and held the client back from achieving their recovery goals.– – Medical Director Dr. Meera Joseph, MD
+It is after the initial detox period that the underlying issues can be addressed that may have led to or worsened substance abuse and held the client back from achieving their recovery goals.– Medical Director Michael Slifer, MD, PhD

 Life After Addiction Treatment – What Happens After Leaving Our Rehab Programs?